dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 .then(res => res.json());
 ```

 When the fetch API above is called, the browser shows a following pop-up window.

 <div align="center">
 <img src="https://github.com/dajiaji/proposals/blob/figures/figs/fig_approach_2_2.png" width="480px">
 </div>

-As the result, HTTPS accesses from the web service to the device are allowed by the browser based on the trust relationship between the client and the AS (and the device) and, user aapproval.
+As the result, HTTPS accesses from the web service to the device are achieved by the browser based on the trust relationship between the client and the AS (and the device) and with user’s explicit approval.

-In addtion, Approach #2 has another advantage that the device (RS) has an opportunity to know the client(‘s origin) before the access from the device because, not to mention, the access token is issued before the access.
-This means that the device can use proper CORS settings for the client dynamically.
-The feasure has an affinity for a secure local cross-origin access method described in [CORS and RFC1918][16].
+In addition, when the trust relationship between AS and the devices is built on attestation keys in TPM (Trusted Platform Module) on the devices, the authenticity of the devices can be enhanced.
+The use of the attestation keys is applicable to Approach #3 as well.

-### Requirements for Browsers
+### 5.2.1.
+Browser Requirements

-Regarding Approach #2, the requirements for browsers can be summarized as follows:
+The requirements for browsers can be summarized as follows:
-- Support additional parameters of Fetch API mentioned above.
+- Support additional parameters of fetch API mentioned above.
-- Support a TLS certificate type and extensions for using RPK defined in [Using RPK in TLS and DTLS][17]
+- Support a TLS certificate type and extensions for using [RPK][14].
 - Implement the pop-up window shown above.

-### Technical Topics for Other SDOs
+### 5.2.2.
+Dependency to other SDOs

-Regarding Approach #2, following technical topics might have to be discussed in other SDOs:
+This approach will require work and collaboration with the IETF.
-- HTTPS profile for ACE (or extensions for OAuth): As ACE is basically based on CoAPS/OSCORE, it is necessary for the approach to define HTTPS profile for ACE or to define some extensions under the assumption that the RSs are distributed and deployed in local network.
+- HTTPS profile for ACE (or extensions for OAuth): Since ACE is based on CoAP/OSCORE, it is necessary to define either a HTTPS profile for ACE or an extension to COAP/OSCORE under the assumption that the RSs are distributed and deployed in local network.

-## Approach #3
+## 5.3.
+Approach #3

-Approach #2 can be regarded as an application-layer solution.
-Therefore, when we want to have a revocation mechanism ready in case that the devices’ severe vulnerability is disclosed, we have to implement it on top of Approach #2.
-If we can adopt a TLS-layer solution, we can use existing technologies of certificate revocation (CRL, OCSP Stapling, etc.).

-We believe that the framework, on which a device vendor validates domain names of the devices and guarantees the authenticity of them, would be useful even if the names are ununique local names.
-Actually, there are some standardization activities related to such a vendor-issued certificte (hereafter, private CA issued certificate).
-For example, [IEEE802.1AR][18] defines IDevID and LdevID that are device identifiers issued by the device manufacturers, and it seems that [PKI Certificate Identifier Format for Devices][19] tries to make the device identifiers be available on the Web PKI.
-In addition, [IETF ANIMA WG][20] has been developing a way to issue LDevID, which is a sort of vendor-issued certificates, based on IDevID.
-Therefore, the vendor-issued certificate can be regarded as an ordinary concept on IoT security and its trust model.
-Furthermore, vendor-issued certificates are useful to guarantee the devices have TPM functionarity, which is a candidate solution to keep private keys secure even if the devices are in local network that has no administrators.

-However, there is no way to use the trust chain based on the vendor-issued certificates on existing Web PKI seamlessly for now.
+In this approach, the web service trusts a vendor issued private certificate and asks the web browser to pin the certificate as a trusted one (only in the web service’s secure context) based on user grant.
+The trust can be built as an extension to Approach #2 in which AS has a private CA role and the web service trusts a private CA issued certificate based either on a pre-registered relationship with the CA and AS or by some other means.

-Approach #3 extends a browser API and a related UI to support vendor-issued certificates (generally, private CA issued certificate) in a similar way to Approach #2.
-Specifically, by extending the fetch API as follows, it enables web services to provide the browsers with private CA certificates or private CA issued certificates as trusted ones.
+This approach can be realized by extending the browser API and related UI in a similar way as shown in Approach #2.
+Specifically, by extending the fetch API as described below, it enables web services to provide the browsers with private CA certificates or private CA issued certificates as trusted ones.

 ```javascript
 fetch("https://device.local/stuff", {